 Even before the pandemic, traditional methods of classroom instruction were not adequately preparing students for what they would experience upon graduation.
-In a recent U.S. study, 73% of employers reported that it was “very or somewhat difficult” to find qualified candidates for jobs, and 34% felt that schools have not properly prepared students for jobs.
+In a recent U.S. study, 73% of employers reported that it was very or somewhat difficult to find qualified candidates for jobs, and 34% felt that schools have not properly prepared students for jobs.
 In addition to a solid foundation in core academic subjects, success after high school is also based on having developed the personal, civic, professional, and entrepreneurial competencies required to succeed in higher education and/or in the workplace.
-With estimates that 85% of the jobs available in 2030 have yet to be invented, it’s all-the-more critical that the education system prepare students to develop the hard and soft skills they’ll need to thrive in an uncertain future.
+With estimates that 85% of the jobs available in 2030 have yet to be invented, it’s all the more critical that the education system prepares students to develop the hard and soft skills they’ll need to thrive in an uncertain future.

 How Policy Can Bring Seat Time Flexibility

 Colorado’s groundbreaking competency-based graduation policy makes clear the state’s overall desire to ensure that students have actually met competency goals, rather than merely counting the number of instructional hours a student receives and assuming they’ve developed necessary skills.
 With that in mind, Coloradans have been working to ensure that districts feel supported in scheduling greater flexibility for students interested in pursuing experiential learning.

 Two recent policy examples seek to move past the restrictions of seat time requirements to better support student success: